std::unique_ptr

 make_unique

-By including memory
+By including <memory>

 , we gain access to the std::make_unique

-function, which is the preferred way of creating unique pointers:
+function.
+Using this function is the preferred way of creating unique pointers:

 #include <memory>